shrimon347/shrimon347/README.md

 ### Hi there 👋

 I am Rimon Mridha.
 I am a recent graduate with a strong interest in backend engineering and little bit interest in frontend.
 I've completed my undergrad on **Computer Science & Engineering** at _[Faridpur Engineering College](https://fec.ac.bd/)_.
-Besides tech I'm also fairly invested in movies & animes, reading and travelling.
+Besides tech I'm also fairly invested in sports, movies ,animes, reading and travelling.

 > 💡 _I'm open to new opportunities in the domain of backend engineering._